 If you’re having issues uploading files, you may be having issues with your browser.

-For the best experience with the Play Console, we recommend using Chrome.
+For the best experience with Play Console, we recommend using Chrome.
 To help troubleshoot issues, make sure that you’re using the latest version of your browser.

 If you’re already using the latest version of your browser, here are some solutions to common issues: